-Time Agenda Item 1 ndividual Resp ponsible
+Time Agenda Item Individual Responsible e

-12:05 pm E. New Business (if any new business will be discussed more specifics v vill be needed) Chair
+12:05 pm E. New Business (if any new business will be discussed more specifics will be need ded) Chair

 12:10 pm F. Announcements

 12:15 pm G. Adjourn

 Meetings of the District (#)-(Conf.)
 District Executive Committee are open to the public except for any closed (executive) session held in compliance with Texas Open Meetings Act.
 Persons interested in a District Executive Committee hearing and desiring communication with the District Executive Committee or any special accommodations should contact, (name of DEC chair), the Chair of the District Executive Committee, at (insert contact info. of chair) during regular business hours at least two working days prior to the meeting.